lenny-zanotelli/kanban-board/README.md

 ## Setup

+You must have Docker installed.
+You can also use this command `docker compose up --build` and go at `http://localhost:3000`.

 Clone this repo to your desktop and run `npm install` to install all the dependencies.
 Create an `.env` file and change the data necessary for the connection.
 Create the database and an user.